 I will post one question to the course discussion forum for each of six units this semester.
 In order to receive full credit for the weekly discussions, you must actually carry on a discussion about the question with your peers.
 One posting does not constitute a discussion and will not receive full credit.
-You must post at least two thoughtful discussion responses in order to earn full credit. ("I agree with your response" does not qualify as a discussion posting.)
-You must first post a response to my question and then you must post a response to another student's response.
+You must also post at least two thoughtful discussion responses in order to earn full credit in addition to your initial response. ("I agree with your response" does not qualify as a discussion posting.)
+You must first post a response to my question and then you must post responses to other student's response(s).
+To be clear: you are to post one (1) initial response to my question and then you must post at least two (2) responses to your classmate's postings or responses, so at least 3 postings total are expected, each at least a paragraph long.